 Every December I reread A Yearbook of Seasons and Celebrations because the Liturgical (Church) Year begins with Advent, the four-week season before Christmas.

-British journalist and author Joanna Bogle’s A Yearbook of Seasons and Celebrations is my fifth book for Rose City Reader’s 2017 European Reading Challenge.
+British journalist and author Joanna Bogle’s A Yearbook of Seasons and Celebrations is my last book for Rose City Reader’s 2017 European Reading Challenge.
 Her book is a descriptive compilation of traditions associated with Christian feast days, as they have been celebrated particularly in England.
 She presents recipes, songs, games, crafts, and customs for each feast day or season of the year.
 Many of them are centuries old, and their origins are fascinating.